 Golf Pioneer Continues To Blaze The Trail Her Father Built

 The legacy of Renee Powell’s father continues to live on through her and anyone who plays at the historic Clearview Golf course in East Canton, Ohio.
+The course celebrates its 75th anniversary on February 24, 2021, and Monica McNutt spoke to Powell for PGA of America about its momentous journey.

 Powell’s father, Bill Powell, built the golf course with his own two hands in a time where white-owned banks and investors didn’t loan money to Black businessmen.
 Instead, he received loans from two Black doctors and his brother, and he converted a 78-acre dairy farm into the first U.S. course designed, owned, and operated by an African-American.